 - Lime juice: Adds a great bright and citrusy flavor that is perfect with the mayo.

-- Mayo: I used regular mayo, but you can also use light mayo.
+- Mayonnaise: I used regular mayo, but you can also use light mayo.

-- Garlic: Finely minced garlic adds for depth of flavor to the creamy mayo sauce.
+- Garlic: Finely minced garlic adds depth of flavor to the creamy mayo sauce.

-- Butter: For brushing on the elotes before adding the creamy mayo sauce.
-It give the corn that delicious savory flavor we love!
+- Butter: For brushing on the elotes before adding the creamy sauce.
+It gives the corn that delicious savory flavor we love!

-- Cayenne: Adds just the right level of heat, but you can substitute regular chili powder instead if its too spicy.
+- Chili powder: I used cayenne for the perfect amount of heat, but you can substitute regular chili powder instead if cayenne is too spicy for you.

-- Cotija cheese: Crumbly and salty cotija cheese adds just the right amount tang and spice!
+- Cotija cheese: Crumbly and salty cotija cheese adds just the right amount salt to every bite!

 - Cilantro: Top your elote with chopped cilantro for a fresh herb flavor to help cut the creamy mayo sauce.

-- Cook the corn: You can do this on the grill or the stove.
-To boil it, add the ears of corn to a large pot of boiling water and cook for 5 minutes or until tender and bright yellow.
-Transfer to a plate and set aside to cool.
+Cook the corn.
+You can do this on the grill or the stove.
+To boil it, add the ears of corn to a large pot of boiling water and cook for 5 minutes or until tender and bright yellow, then transfer to a plate and set aside to cool.

-- Cook the corn for only 5-6 minutes to ensure it doesn’t overcook and become too mushy.
+- Don’t overcook it.
+Cook the corn for only 5-6 minutes to ensure it doesn’t overcook and become too mushy.

-- You can also grill the corn for a more charred flavor.
+- Grill it.
+You can also grill the corn for a more charred flavor.
 See the recipe card below for grilling instructions.

-- If you can’t find Cotija cheese, you can use feta or parmesan instead.
+- Use a different cheese.
+If you can’t find Cotija cheese, you can use crumbled feta or parmesan instead.

-- This elotes recipe calls for cilantro, but if you dislike it, you can either replace it with fresh parsley or omit it altogether.
+- Don’t like cilantro?
+This elote recipe calls for cilantro, but if you dislike it, you can either replace it with fresh parsley or omit it altogether.

-- Consider switching out the cayenne for a different chili powder variety, like ancho chili powder or chipotle chili powder.
+- Different chili powder.
+Consider switching out the cayenne for a different chili powder variety, like ancho chili powder or chipotle chili powder.

 Elotes are great as a snack paired with a refreshing drink, like horchata or watermelon agua fresca.